lindaprotocol/wallet-cli/README.md

 > The most amount of developer Energy consumed by trigger contract once

 value
-> The amount of trx transferred to the contract account
+> The amount of lind transferred to the contract account

 token_value
-> Number of TRX10
+> Number of LIND10

 token_id
-> TRX10 Id
+> LIND10 Id

 Example: